knuesel/callisto/src/handlers.typ

 // is used for example in image handlers which can receive an 'alt' value
 // (and possibly also other values) to be forwarded to std.image.

+// Generic image handler that supports image path and image bytes, used by
+// several others to actually render the image.
+// Must be redefined by the user to support images specified by path.
+#let handler-image-generic(data, ctx: none, ..args) = {
+  if type(data) == str {
+    panic("image specified by path (" + data + ") requires a user-defined " +
+      "handler for MIME type \"image/x.generic\"")
+  }
+  std.image(data, ..args)
+}

 // Handler for images in Markdown cells.
 Such images can be specified by a
 // path of the form "attachment:name" where 'name' refers to a cell attachment.
 #let handler-image-markdown-cell(path, ctx: none, ..args) = {